 About the Journal

 Didaktik Slawischer Sprachen (Didactics of Slavic Languages) (DiSlaw) is an Open Access journal that is published twice a year and follows a strict double-blind peer review process.
-DiSlaw is listed in the DOAJ (Directory of Open Access Journals) (https://doaj.org/toc/2960-4117).
+DiSlaw is indexed by the DOAJ (Directory of Open Access Journals) and listed in the Fachportal Pädagogik (Education Research Portal) and Ulrichsweb.

 DiSlaw meets the urgent need for a subject-specific journal focused on the teaching and learning of Slavic foreign and heritage languages in German-speaking regions.
 It combines theoretical foundations with practical approaches to address the challenges of guided language acquisition.